corpnewt/Hackintosh-Tips-And-Tricks/README.md

 ###BluetoothHostControllerUARTTransport

 This KP is seen on Skylake boards - and is related to the serial port.
-Disable the serial port in BIOS (Peripherals -> Super IO -> Serial Port; or similar) and you should be able to boot.
+Disable the serial port in BIOS (Peripherals -> Super IO -> Serial Port; or similar) and you should be able to boot.  **Note:** some boards have a serial port header (not a port on the back), and in those cases - you will still want to disable it.

 If you have an Asus Z170-A board, you may also need the following in your config.plist -> ACPI -> DSDT -> Patches: